Djacon/obsidian-ml-notes/ML & DL/Metrics/Metric.md

-**Metric** is a function for evaluating the performance of a particular [[Machine Learning]] algorithm.
+**Metric** is a function for evaluating the performance of a particular [[machine learning]] algorithm.
 Each individual task may require a different metric, so you need to understand in which task to apply one or another metric

 #### Hierarchy of metrics:
 1. **Business metric** a metric based on the fact that we need to measure data at a point in time without having historical data (e.g. to predict the future revenue of a service)